REVIEW: Victorinox Swiss Army Dive Master 500M collection

 Aesthetically, the 38 mm diameter case has a more conservative appearance, due to its smaller size.
 The 43 mm, due to its bulk, looks more masculine and rugged.
 The gold PVD model is luxurious, and could easily be mistaken for a very expensive solid 18K gold watch.
 Both case sizes are very comfortable.

-The only real issue I found with the Dive Master, is that the genuine rubber strap (which is much better than polyurethane) sticks to the loops sometimes when taking it on and off.
+The only real issue I found with the Dive Master is that the genuine rubber strap (which is much better than polyurethane) sticks to the loops sometimes when taking it on and off.
 I am overly critical of every little detail — of any product — which makes me think that most people will probably not even notice the stickiness of the strap, after all, one advantage of genuine rubber over polyurethane, is that it is softer.
 Additionally, I would have liked to see the orange trimmed minute hand on more of the models (it is on all but a few of the quartz models, but none of the mechanical models).
 Apart from these two minor points, I think you will realize if you want a good looking Swiss dive watch — for about a grand — this is an excellent choice.
 The retail price is $795 in quartz and the mechanical model is $1,250.